bajwan/263/cpp/PITCHME.md

 **C++**
 ***

+The 2011 C++ Standard introduced move operators as well.
+We will not discuss these in class (no time...), but they provide the Move Constructor and the Move Operator=.
+These make use of moving memory instead of copying or creating new memory.
+This is often much faster.
+---
+**C++**
+***

 Much like Java, C++ allows for generic programming.
 A generic algorithm is one that operates the same regardless of data type it is operating on.
 An ArrayList<> in Java is an example of a generic datatype; it doesn't matter what type of data it holds, it works the same.
 ---
 **C++**